ilarsf/aarc_lts/for-coaches/safety-leadership/daily-safety-checklist.md

 ## Pre-Session Briefing Topics

 - Weather conditions and any modifications
-- Safety procedures review
+- Safety procedures review (including what to do if different boat types are encountered or used)
 - Session objectives and structure
-- Boat assignments and rationale
+- Boat assignments and rationale (including discussion of different boat types being used, if applicable, and specific boat names/numbers like P1, P2, P3, P4, W1, W3, W4)
 - Designated water area for today's session
 - Communication signals and protocols
 - Individual participant considerations